ben-75/abra-idea-plugin/README.md

   ## Getting started

- - If you don't already have IntelliJ installed on your computer, you can download and install IntelliJ Community from [Jetbrains website](https://www.jetbrains.com/idea/download/)
+ - If you don't already have IntelliJ (or Android Studio) installed on your computer, you can download and install IntelliJ Community from [Jetbrains website](https://www.jetbrains.com/idea/download/)
- - Start IntelliJ (or any other Jetbrains IDE) and install the Qupla Plugin ([details here](#installation))
+ - Start IntelliJ (or Android Studio) and install the Qupla Plugin ([details here](#installation))
  - After plugin installation it is recommended to restart IntelliJ
  - Checkout the qupla repository: https://github.com/iotaledger/qupla and open it as a gradle project.
  - Start exploring qupla, base library and samples can be found under src/main/resources